Automatic layout of railroad diagrams: A formal account of railroad diagrams and their layout

 \subsection{Layout well-formedness}

 Unlike diagrams, not all layouts in the language above are \emph{well-formed}.
-For instance, a right-to-left horizontal concatenation does not draw its sublayouts in reverse order and direction, but must be constructed with right-to-left sublayouts in visual order (e.g.\ bottom left of \autoref{fig:layoutlang}).
+For instance, a right-to-left horizontal concatenation must be constructed with right-to-left sublayouts, in visual (i.e., reverse) order (e.g.\ bottom left of \autoref{fig:layoutlang}).
 In informal terms, our definition of well-formedness (to follow) aims to avoid ``nonsense'' layouts, where, say, a collapsed edge has no consistent direction, or sublayouts are visually disconnected.
 Moreover, a well-formed layout leaves no ambiguity or context-dependence in its rendering.